Segnaly-2021/Segnaly-2021/README.md

 ### 👋 Hi there, Welcome to my GitHub account!!!

-- 👋 My name is Aly Segnane, the MLOps guy 😏
+- 👋 My name is Aly Segnane, I'm a junior MLOps engineer
 - 🎓 I’m officially certified as a Google Cloud Professional Machine learning Engineer
 - 🔭 I’m currently working on an object detection project
 - 🤔 I’m looking for a full-time role as MLOps engineer